Tourism in Kosovo

+Tourism in Kosovo is characterized by archaeological heritage from Illyrian, Dardanian, Roman, Byzantine, Serbian and Ottoman times, traditional Albanian and Serbian cuisine, architecture, religious heritage, traditions, and natural landscapes.
 Kosovo is situated in south-eastern Europe.
 With its central position in the Balkans, it serves as a link in the connection between central and south Europe, the Adriatic Sea, and Black Sea.

-Tourism in Kosovo is characterized by archaeological heritage from Illyrian, Dardanian, Roman, Byzantine, Serbian and Ottoman times, traditional Albanian and Serbian cuisine, architecture, religious heritage, traditions, and natural landscapes.

 The New York Times included Kosovo on the list of 41 Places to go in 2011.
 In the same year, Kosovo saw a jump of about 40 places on the Skyscanner flight search engine which rates global tourism growth.

 Kosovo's monuments are classified as common property for which the society is responsible to maintain them in order to transmit their authenticity to future generations.

 Kosovo has a variety of natural features.
-It is surrounded by mountains: the Sharr Mountains are located in the south and southeast, bordering North Macedonia, while the Kopaonik Mountains rise in the north.
-The southwest borders with Montenegro and Albania are also mountainous, and home to the country's highest peak, Gjeravica, 2656 m high.
-The central region is mainly hilly, but two large plains spread over Kosovo's west and east, respectively, Metohija plain and Kosovo plain.
+It is surrounded by mountains: the Sharr Mountains are located in the south and southeast, bordering North Macedonia, while the Kopaonik mountain range rise in the north.
+The southwest borders with Albania and Montenegro are also mountainous and home to the country's highest peak, Gjeravica, 2656 m high.

 The bulk of international tourists going to Kosovo are from Albania, Germany, Italy, the United States, the United Kingdom, Croatia and Austria.
 Tourism is a growing sector with more tourists visiting every year.

-Attractions
+Natural attractions

+National parks

+Kosovo has two declared national parks and those are the Bjeshkët e Nemuna National Park and Sharr Mountains National Park.

+Bjeshkët e Nemuna National Park is located in the districts of Gjakova and Peja in the Accursed Mountains range in western Kosovo.
+Spanning over 63028 ha of rugged mountains, the area boasts a multitude of lakes, thick deciduous and coniferous forests, and alpine vistas.
+Its designation as a park stems from the need to safeguard the diverse ecosystems, biodiversity, and the rich tapestry of cultural and historical heritage it holds.

+Sharr Mountains National Park, situated in southwestern Kosovo, it unfolds its natural beauty.
+Encompassing 53272 ha, the national park includes diverse landscapes, the park features glacial lakes, as well as alpine and periglacial terrains.
+It was declared a national park in 1986, and re-established in 2012 by the new Kosovar Government.

+Other

+White Drin Waterfall and the Bukuroshja e Fjetur Cave, both located near each other in the Accursed Mountains in the north of Peja, are some of the most famous tourist destinations in Kosovo, drawing thousands of visitors from both local and international origins.Located on the slopes of Sharr Mountains in southern Kosovo, the Brezovica ski resort claims its status as the premier hub for winter tourism in Kosovo.
+During winter, mainly skiing and snowboarding take place.
+As the seasons transition to summer, the resort transforms into an eco-tourism haven, offering opportunities for hiking, mountain biking, golf and various outdoor activities.

+Other natural attractions include Lake Batllava, Mirusha Waterfalls, Gjeravica, Marble Cave, Rugova Canyon.